Written by: No Isolation

 In Norway, about 6,000 children miss out on school due to long-term illness every year.
-In Europe, the same number amounts to 522,000.
+In The EU, the same number amounts to 522,000.
 These are estimates made by the research team at No Isolation.
 In this article, we will explain how we came to these numbers, and show to external research that backs it up.

 Many diseases, such as cancers, neuromuscular diseases, CFS/ME, and other rare illnesses, may lead to long periods of school absence due to being bedridden or hospitalised.
 In our estimates, we define severe long-term illness as a situation where children who, because of their disease, are absent from school for two months a year or more.